Erni Mangold

-Erni Mangold (sometimes Ernie or Erna; born as Erna Goldmann on 26 January 1927) is an Austrian actress and stage director.
-Since 1948, she had appeared in more than 75 films and TV productions.
+Ernestine Mangold (born Erna Goldmann; 26 January 1927 – 5 September 2026) was an Austrian actress and stage director.
+She appeared in more than 140 films and television productions.
+She was awarded the title Kammerschauspielerin.

-Life
+Life and career

-Goldmann was born into a family of artists.
-The father was a painter, and her mother, who was likely to become a successful concert pianist, resigned to her career in favour of her family.
-She had piano lessons from age 4 to 14.
+Mangold was born Erna Goldmann in Großweikersdorf, Austria, on 26 January 1927 into a family of artists.
+Her father was a painter while her mother was slated to become a successful concert pianist but chose to give up her career in favour of taking care of her family.
+Mangold had piano lessons from age 4 to 14.

-After being trained at Helmut Kraus's Drama School, Erni Mangold performed from 1946 to 1956 at Vienna's Theater in der Josefstadt.
-From 1955 to 1963, Gustaf Gründgens engaged her for Deutsches Schauspielhaus in Hamburg, afterwards she appeared at the Düsseldorfer Schauspielhaus under Karl Heinz Stroux.
-From 1972, she worked at Salzburg Mozarteum, later she taught in the Helmut Kraus's Drama School and at the Max Reinhardt Seminar, and from 1984 to 1995, she was professor at University of Music and Performing Arts, Vienna.
-In December 2017, at age 90, she retired from the stage after playing the role of Maude in a production of Harold and Maude.
+After being trained at Helmut Kraus's drama school, Mangold performed at Vienna's Theater in der Josefstadt from 1946 to 1956.
+Between 1955 and 1963, Gustaf Gründgens engaged her for Deutsches Schauspielhaus in Hamburg, and afterwards, she appeared at the Düsseldorfer Schauspielhaus under Karl Heinz Stroux.
+From 1972, she worked at Salzburg Mozarteum, and later, she taught at the Helmut Kraus's Drama School and at the Max Reinhardt Seminar.
+From 1984 to 1995, she was a professor at the University of Music and Performing Arts, Vienna.
+She retired from the stage in December 2017, aged 90, having performed the role of Maude in a production of Harold and Maude one last time.

-Mangold's career as a film and television actress spans more than 70 years and includes more than 140 film and television productions since 1948.
+Her career as a film and television actress spanned across 70 years and included more than 140 film and television productions.
 One of her better-known roles was the mistress of Hanussen in the 1955 film of the same title.
-Among her roles in international film productions is a short but memorable turn as a palm reader in Richard Linklater's Before Sunrise (1995).
-As of 2020, she is still working as a film actress.
+Her most memorable performance in international film productions was the role of a palm reader in Richard Linklater's Before Sunrise (1995).

+Mangold worked with Romy Schneider, O. W. Fischer, Helmut Qualtinger oder Rainer Werner Fassbinder.

-From 1958 to 1978, Erni Mangold was married to German actor Heinz Reincke.
-She lives, as of 2011, in Sankt Leonhard am Hornerwald, a little town in Waldviertel, Lower Austria.
-In 2011, she published her memoirs, titled Lassen Sie mich in Ruhe which is translated colloquially as "Get off my back!".
+From 1958 to 1978, Mangold was married to German actor Heinz Reincke.
+She lived in Sankt Leonhard am Hornerwald, Lower Austria.
+In 2011, she published her memoirs, titled Lassen Sie mich in Ruhe, which is translated colloquially as "Get Off My Back!.
+In 2012, a dead-end street in Sankt Leonhard am Hornerwald was named "Prof.-Erni-Mangold-Weg" after her.

+Mangold died in Vienna on 5 September 2026 at the age of 99.